What is "Supported Living?"

 What requirements are needed for admission?

 The many different programs we offer have varying requirements on admission.
 Please call our office at 248.641.7200 or via the “contact us” link on this site to obtain information specific to the type and location of the program you are interested in.

 Can a family member of an individual receiving services be employed by you at the home the relative lives in?

 In general, our policy prohibits the employment of relatives at sites where they have a family member residing.
 However, each situation is reviewed by the Director and exceptions may be made on a case-by-case basis.

-A Direct Care Staff (DCS) works in the home with individuals that have disabilities.
-The DCS provides guidance and support in the daily activities that cannot otherwise be accomplished by the individual on their own.
-The DCS is key in these individuals’ lives and helping them enjoy life.
+A Direct Support Professional (DSP) works in the home with individuals that have disabilities.
+The DSP provides guidance and support in the daily activities that cannot otherwise be accomplished by the individual on their own.
+The DSP is key in these individuals lives and helping them enjoy life.

 Do all of your sites have 24 hour supports?

 No. We have various programs that provide both specific hours/days of support and those that provide 24 hour supports.

 Yes!
 We provide full transportation based upon the individual’s needs.
 We have a fleet of vehicles which includes full size vans, wheelchair accessible vans, minivans, and vehicles.
 We provide transportation to doctor appointments, community outings, etc.